10.2 Foundational Science and Anatomy Mastery

 Foundational Scope Rule

-The CCMA may collect information and reinforce approved instructions, but should not diagnose a disease, independently interpret a test, prescribe a diet, or decide medication changes.
-A strong answer translates knowledge into an appropriate role action: verify, clarify, report, educate within instructions, document, or prepare the patient safely.
+The CCMA may collect information and reinforce approved instructions but must not diagnose, independently interpret a test, prescribe a diet, or decide medication changes.
+A strong answer converts knowledge into a role-appropriate action: verify, clarify, report, educate within instructions, document, or prepare the patient safely.
+The exam writers love to offer a tempting answer that sounds knowledgeable, such as telling a patient that their symptoms mean a urinary tract infection or that they should double their blood pressure pill.

 Exam Cue Table